coderefinery/DEPRECATED-software-licensing/talk.md

 ## Recommendations

-- You *can't* ignore licensing: default is "no one can use"
+- You *can't* ignore licensing: default is "no one can make copies or derivative works"
 - The *earlier* you license, the easier it is.
 - Take an [OSI](https://opensource.org/licenses)-approved license: makes it easier to evaluate [compatibility](https://en.wikipedia.org/wiki/License_compatibility)